quantumphysicist/Recommendations-with-IBM/README.md

 4. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
 Anaconda distribution of Python 3.0.
+Please see requirements.txt for modules.

 ## Project Motivation<a name="motivation"></a>